mp3il/bluesnap-ios/README.md

 This SDK is written in Swift.
 If your application is written in Objective-C, you might need to embed a Swift runtime library.
 Please follow [Apple's documentation](https://developer.apple.com/library/content/qa/qa1881/_index.html) to set up your project accordingly.

 ## Apple Pay (optional)
 In the Standard Checkout Flow, Apple Pay is available for you to offer in your app.
-You will need to create a new Apple Pay Certificate and configure Apple Pay in Xcode.
+You will need to create a new Apple Pay Certificate, Apple Merchant ID, and configure Apple Pay in Xcode.
 Detailed instructions are available in our [Apple Pay Guide](https://developers.bluesnap.com/docs/apple-pay#section-implementing-apple-pay-in-your-website-or-ios-app).

 ## PayPal (optional)
 In the Standard Checkout Flow, you have the option to accept PayPal payments in your app.
 Follow these steps: